Social Engineering

 MUSIC will pay up to $350,000 per Occurrence for a loss sustained by a member, providing they have performed an Official Authorization subject to the following requirements:

 Before making a wire transfer or ACH payment, the MUSIC member must authenticate/verify the request by calling the company or a known representative.
-Never reply directly to the original email or use contact information, including email addresses, phone numbers, or names contained within the originating request.
+Do not reply directly to the original email or use any contact information, including email addresses, phone numbers, or names provided within the originating request.
 Your authorization phone call must be documented and kept with any wire transfer or ACH transfer records.

 Failure to perform an Official Authorization will void a member’s insurance coverage in the event of a wrongful transfer under the carrier, Chubb’s, Social Engineering policy guidelines.